ChaturvediSulabh/app-docker-ecs-cfn/README.md

 - Route53, Public ELB and Private EC2 with ECS running Containers ensures system is locked down and Attack surface is minimal

 ## What could be done better ?
-- Ideally, KUBERNETES - create k8 cluster on kubernetes using Kops (I prefer, you may fell free to use the one you may want to).
+- Ideally, KUBERNETES - create k8 cluster on kubernetes using Kops (I prefer, you may feel free to use the one you may want to).
 Deploy to Kubernetes cluster using CI/CD pipeline.
 Expose your pod using LoadBalancer service which is accessed from Route53/DNS Recordset in your hosted zone.
 - Why ?
 Because, No vendor lock-in, More than just Container Orchestration.

 ## Add-Ons or call it extras (out-of-scope - Free)